openstack/nova/doc/source/filter_scheduler.rst

             return total_usable_ram_mb * FLAGS.ram_allocation_ratio  - used_ram_mb >= requested_ram

 Here ``ram_allocation_ratio`` means the virtual RAM to physical RAM allocation ratio (it is ``1.5`` by default).
-Really, nice and simple.

-Next standard filter to describe is |AvailabilityZoneFilter| and it isn't difficult too.
-This filter just looks at the availability zone of compute node and availability zone from the properties of the request.
+The |AvailabilityZoneFilter| looks at the availability zone of compute node and availability zone from the properties of the request.
 Each compute service has its own availability zone.
 So deployment engineers have an option to run scheduler with availability zones support and can configure availability zones on each compute host.
-This classes method ``host_passes`` returns ``True`` if availability zone mentioned in request is the same on the current compute host.
+This class's method ``host_passes`` returns ``True`` if availability zone mentioned in request is the same on the current compute host.

-The |ImagePropertiesFilter| filters hosts based on the architecture, hypervisor type, and virtual machine mode specified in the instance.
-E.g., an instance might require a host that supports the arm architecture on a qemu compute host.
+The |ImagePropertiesFilter| filters hosts based on the architecture, hypervisor type and virtual machine mode specified in the instance.
+For example, an instance might require a host that supports the ARM architecture on a qemu compute host.
 The |ImagePropertiesFilter| will only pass hosts that can satisfy this request.
-These instance properties are populated from properties define on the instance's image.
+These instance properties are populated from properties defined on the instance's image.
 E.g. an image can be decorated with these properties using ``glance image-update img-uuid --property architecture=arm --property hypervisor_type=qemu``